viralfoundation/Technical-Whitepaper-LaTeX/README.md

 NFT Chains

-Currently on popular smart contract blockchains such as Ethereum, Polygon the amount of gas required for a transaction is determined by the demand for the transaction to be included, regardless of what type of transaction it is where it is dynamically adjusted based on number of user&#39;s interacting with the network at the time.
+Currently on popular smart contract blockchains such as Ethereum, Polygon the amount of gas required for a transaction is determined by the demand for the transaction to be included, regardless of what type of transaction it is where it is dynamically adjusted based on number of user's interacting with the network at the time.

-This brings us to an effect that a single blockchain cannot set certain fees or eliminate gas fees for a particular type or category of a transaction regardless of it&#39;s nature i.e, smart contract, account transfer.
+This brings us to an effect that a single blockchain cannot set certain fees or eliminate gas fees for a particular type or category of a transaction regardless of it's nature i.e, smart contract, account transfer.
 Multiple parallel state blockchains can solve this issue by altering few blockchains as permissioned for a certain use cases and can make it feeless without hindering the other fee-based chains.

-Viral&#39;s aim to democratize NFT to the masses and bring massive NFT Adoption we will be running separate zero-fee chains for deploying ERC721 &amp; ERC1155 Token directly from the Viral Application.
-The Validators for the chain will be open to join the network where they&#39;ll be rewarded from the miner pool (total fee collected) based on the total transactions they validate in a day.
+Viral's aim to democratize NFT to the masses and bring massive NFT Adoption we will be running separate zero-fee chains for deploying ERC721 &amp; ERC1155 Token directly from the Viral Application.
+The Validators for the chain will be open to join the network where they'll be rewarded from the miner pool (total fee collected) based on the total transactions they validate in a day.

 Family of Chains